darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 If you are defining a continuous shortcut, then the movement part of the shortcut must be executed while the last key, mouse or controller button is held down.

-For example, the shortcut `E + E + pan`, can be activated by pressing `E` twice, holding down `E` on the second press and moving the mouse horizontally.
-While you are holding down `E`, moving the mouse horizontally will adjust the value associated with the shortcut's action.
-As you release the `E` key, moving the mouse horizontally will just move the mouse on the screen.
+For example, the shortcut `E + E + pan`, can be activated by pressing `E` twice, holding down `E` on the second press and moving the mouse horizontally and moving the mouse horizontally will the key is pressed.

-**Long keypresses.**
+**Short and long keypresses.**
-The last repetition of a key in a shortcut can be either a _short_ (i.e., normal) or _long_ keypress, defined as holding down the key for a bit longer than the duration of a double click.
+By default, all keypresses in a shortcut are _short_, i.e., the key is pressed and immediately released.
+However, the last repetition of a key in a shortcut can also be a _long_ keypress, defined as holding down the key for a bit longer than the duration of a double click.
 Hence `E + E` and `E + E(long)` are two distinct shortcuts that can be assigned to different actions.
 The associated action triggers when the key is released, which entails that a shortcut ending with a long press cannot be used for a continuos shortcut.

 **Triggering multiple shortcuts at once.** Note that `E + A` is not a valid shortcut, and darktable will interpret it as a two different shortcuts: `E` followed by `A`.
 This is by design, as the system allows one to trigger multiple continuous shortcuts at once.
-For example, if both `E + scroll` and `A + scroll` are mapped to a slider (or if you have fallbacks enabled), then scrolling with the mouse while holding down both `E` and `A` will move both sliders.
+For example, if both `E + mouse-scroll` and `A + mouse-scroll` are mapped to a slider (or if you have fallbacks enabled), then scrolling with the mouse while holding down both `E` and `A` will move both sliders.
 If you have a series of keys assigned to nodes in a curve (e.g, tone equalizer) this allows you to move multiple nodes in parallel.

 **Shortcuts must be unique within a view.**
 A single action may have multiple shortcuts but a single shortcut can only be linked to one action in a given darktable view -- you can't chain actions together except by applying a preset or style.
 You can, however, set up a single shortcut that does one thing in the lighttable view, say, and another in the darkroom view.